poojapatel26/New-York-City-Airbnb/README.md

 ## File Descriptions
-There are 2 notebooks available here, one notebook gives answered to the all the above questions and second notebook is to predict the house or room price.
+There are 2 notebooks available here, one notebook gives answers to all the above questions and the second notebook is to predict the house or room price.

 ## Results
 The main findings of the code can be found at the post available [here.](https://medium.com/@poojapatel26/analysis-of-airbnb-data-nyc-2019-eecc84d9852a)